pocman/api-first-hand/README.md

     * `generated_controllers/example.yaml.scala` - a dummy implementation of the example controller.
 Will be (re)generated if deleted
     * `security/example.yaml.scala` - a marshaller for OAuth2 tokens.
 Will not be regenerated until
         a) deleted or renamed
-        b) explicitly requested by issuing a `apiFirstSecurity` command
+        b) explicitly requested by issuing a `playScalaSecurity` command

 ## Welcome to Api-First-Hand